Hong Kong Customs and Excise Department

+The Hong Kong Customs and Excise Department (C&ED; commonly known as the Hong Kong Customs) is the customs service of the Hong Kong Special Administrative Region.
+The agency was established to protect Hong Kong from smuggling, ensure the collection of duties on taxable goods, detect and prevent drug trafficking and abuse, safeguard intellectual property rights, protect consumer interests, facilitate legitimate business and uphold Hong Kong's trade reputation, regulate money service operators and dealers in precious metals and stones, and combat money laundering and terrorist financing.

 History

 Hong Kong Customs, originally known as the Preventive Service, was founded in 1909.
 Initially it was responsible to collect the newly imposed duties on liquor.
 As commodities became subject to duties, the scope of the Preventive Service broadened to include tobacco and hydrocarbon oil, as well as duties related to the government opium monopoly.
 During times of war, the service prevented the export of precious metals and other commodities to the enemies of the United Kingdom and its allies.
 In 1963, with the passage of the Preventive Service Ordinance, the service gained the legal status to make regulations on its discipline, functions, powers and terms of service.
 In 1977, it was renamed the Hong Kong Customs and Excise Service.
 On 1 August 1982, The Hong Kong Customs and Excise Department became independent from the Trade and Industry Department.

 The C&ED is an active member of the World Customs Organization (WCO) and the Asia Pacific Economic Cooperation (APEC).
 It exchanges intelligence and works closely with overseas Customs administrations and law enforcement agencies.

 In the early 2000s, the Computer Forensic Laboratory, the Computer Analysis and Response Team, and the Anti-Internet Piracy Investigation Team were established to tackle cybercrime.
 In 2013, the Electronic Crime Investigation Centre was set up within the department.